zaynahjaved/pg-broil/readme.md

 ===========================================

-To run evaluation of pretrained policy to get risk and return for plotting pareto frontier
+To run evaluation of pretrained policy to get risk and return for plotting pareto frontier:

 Pretrain a policy using spinningup then use evaluate_policy.py and give it the save path and the env name and it will run 100 policy evaluations and return the expected return under the posterior the cvar